-Consistent with the systematic review method (Thorpe et al., 2005; Tranfield et al., 2003), a panel of experts was formed to define the field of research, choose the keywords, the database and the set of inclusion and exclusion criteria.
-The panel of experts consisted of two professors, one an expert in strategy, negotiation and conflict management and the other in organizational studies and team working, together with a PhD student specifically focused on the organizational dynamics of dispersed teams.
+Consistent with the systematic review method (Thorpe et al., 2005; Tranfield et al., 2003) a panel of experts was formed to define the field of research, choose the keywords, the database, and the set of inclusion and exclusion criteria.
+The panel of experts consisted of two professors, one an expert in strategy, negotiation, and conflict management, and the other in organizational studies and team working, together with a Ph.D. student specifically focused on the organizational dynamics of dispersed teams.
 A step-by-step process was followed as outlined in this section.

 Step 1.
-The database Web of Science (WoS) Core Collection® (research areas "Business Economics" and "Psychology") was chosen after several alternative searches in Scopus and

-EBSCO because it retrieved a sample of high-quality articles representative of the best conflict in VTs research published to date.
-The choice of WoS Core Collection® is also supported and validated as appropriate for the field of inquiry by recent bibliometric studies in conflict management (Caputo et al., 2019).
+The database Web of Science (WoS) Core Collection® (research areas "Business Economics" and "Psychology") was chosen after several alternative searches in Scopus and EBSCO because it retrieved a sample of high-quality articles representative of the best conflict in VTs research published to date.
+The choice of Web of Science (WoS) Core Collection® is also supported and validated as appropriate for the field of inquiry by recent bibliometric studies in the conflict management (Caputo et al., 2019).

 Step 2.
-A wide search string based on multiple levels of keywords was used (Caputo, 2013) to ensure the capture of the most relevant papers on the topic.
+A wide search string based on multiple levels of keywords was employed (Caputo, 2013) to ensure the capture of the most relevant papers on the topic.
 The first level included the keyword "Conflict".
 The second level included the keywords about the remote/virtual nature of the investigated relationships: "smart OR virtual OR distributed OR distant OR remote".
-The third level included keywords related to the organizational aspect of the teams, including "team OR group OR workplace OR workspace".
-The search was run with Boolean operators (AND and OR) via the TS command, which searches among Title, Abstract, Author Keywords and Keywords Plus®.
+The third level included keywords related to the organizational aspect of the teams including "team OR group OR workplace OR workspace".
+The search was run with Boolean operators (AND and OR) via the TS command, which searches among Title, Abstract, Author Keywords, and Keywords Plus®.
 Consistent with best practices in bibliometric research and to ensure the comparability among the indicators, the year 2020 was excluded (Caputo et al., 2019).
 The search was carried out among peer-reviewed articles written in the English language and resulted in the first sample of 397 papers.

 Step 3.
-Due to the wideness of the search string, we proceeded to the manual "cleaning" of the data set by reading all the titles and abstracts of the selected papers to eliminate those that were not relevant to our search.
-When it was not possible to assess the relevance of the abstract, we obtained a digital copy of the full text of the paper.
-Excluded papers fall into two main categories: a large number of papers do not investigate conflict at all (Ebrahim, 2015; Presbitero and Toledano, 2018), although the word "conflict" is presented in the search items.
-This situation mainly occurs because many papers had a declaration of conflict of interest that was caught by the search; others were eliminated because they simply mentioned "conflicting results" in the abstract or where conflict but not in a virtual environment (Sheehan et al., 2016).
+Due to the wideness of the search string, we proceeded to the manual "cleaning" of the dataset by reading all the titles and abstracts of the selected papers to eliminate those that were not relevant to our search.
+When it was not possible to assess relevance from the abstract we obtained a digital copy of the full text of the paper.
+Excluded papers fell into two main categories: a) a large number of papers do not investigate conflict at all (e.g., Ebrahim, 2015; Presbitero and Toledano, 2018) although the word "conflict" is presented in the search items.
+This situation mainly occurs because many papers had a declaration of conflict of interest that was caught by the search, others were eliminated because they simply mentioned "conflicting results" in the abstract or where conflict was just mentioned incidentally; b) a smaller portion of papers investigated conflict but not in a virtual environment (e.g., Sheehan et al., 2016).
 Following these criteria, two-hundred-ninety-three papers were eliminated because they were not relevant.